constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==

+= 2.2.4 =
+- Player embedded by using the player embed URL from the Vimeo API response;
+- Separated filter that allows embedding into the post content (vimeotheque\post_content_embed) into a front-end filter and an administration filter (vimeotheque\admin_post_content_embed) to avoid conflicts;
+- Introduced filter 'vimeotheque\the_video_embed' that allows the output of templating function vimeotheque_the_video_embed() to be modified.

 = 2.2.3 =
 - Solved bug that caused broken documentation links to be displayed into the plugin and WP admin area.